Floor Tiling Cost

 How Thick Can I Lay Floor Tile Adhesive?

 As a general rule, you should apply around 1.5mm of adhesive for tiling; however, different types and sizes of tile will have various recommendations.
-For the best results, look at the manufacturer’s suggestions on how much adhesive should be sued for your particular type of tiles.
+For the best results, look at the manufacturer’s suggestions on how much adhesive should be used for your particular type of tiles.

 Can I Use Wall Tiles for My Floor?

-Do I Need Planning Permission to Put New Tiling Down
+Do I Need Planning Permission to Put New Tiling Down?

 How Many M² Can a Tiler Do in a Day?